ajkdrag/redbuffs/content/2 Zettels/auxiliary loss for load balancing in MoEs.md

 In sample code above, `router_probs` are weights generated during [[2 Zettels/token routing\|token routing]].

 >[!note]
-> [[cross-entropy\|cross-entropy]] loss forces router to send tokens to better and accurate experts, but the auxiliary loss tries to even out the token routing across experts.
+> cross-entropy loss forces router to send tokens to better and accurate experts, but the auxiliary loss tries to even out the token routing across experts.
 We can control their influences by some weighing factors.

 ## Related